67BB C847 14E0 C31A 736A

 5E08 C787 DF8D D41F A8D1

 PREPRINTS AND STUDIES

-I am a doctoral fellow in the ELIME-21 program under the School of Information and Library Science at the University of North Carolina at Chapel Hill.
-I have a BA in Latin from Western Michigan University and MA in Islamic Studies from the American University in Cairo.
+My name is John D. Martin III, and I am a PhD student in the School of Information and Library Science at the University of North Carolina at Chapel Hill.

 My work focuses on trust and credibility in interfaces, systems, and other intermediaries that facilitate information exchange and transfer between people.
 In short, two questions motivate my work:

 - What makes us trust the information we are presented with?